-Our executive officers and directors and their affiliates own or control approximately 31% of our common stock (assuming conversion of outstanding preferred stock and including options exercisable within 60 days of June 4, 2002).
-Accordingly, these officers, directors and shareholders may have the ability to exert significant influence over the election of our Board of Directors, the approval of amendments to our articles and bylaws and the approval of mergers or other business combination transactions requiring shareholder approval.
-This concentration of ownership may have the effect of delaying or preventing a merger or other business combination transaction, even if the transaction or amendments would be beneficial to our other shareholders.
-In addition our controlling shareholders may approve amendments to our articles or bylaws to implement anti-takeover or management friendly provisions that may not be beneficial to our other shareholders.
+Our executive officers and directors and their affiliates own or control approximately 31% of our common stock (assuming conversion of outstanding preferred stock and including options exercisable within 60 days of April 12, 2002).
+Accordingly, these officers, directors and shareholders may have the ability to exert significant influence over the election of our Board of Directors and to determine corporate actions requiring shareholder approval.